Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 If left untreated, a severe tooth abscess may become large enough to perforate bone and extend into the soft tissue eventually becoming osteomyelitis and cellulitis respectively.
 It can then spread internally or externally.

-a combination of growing infection and cellulitis, that closes the airway space and causes suffocation in extreme cases) requires immediate hospitalization.
+In cases of severe complications, like Ludwig’s angina (which is a combination of growing infection and cellulitis, that closes the airway space and causes suffocation in extreme cases) requires immediate hospitalization.

 Also, if the infection spreads down the tissue spaces to the mediastinum, it can have dire consequences on the vital organs such as the heart.